 I once wrote a poem titled “Help Me Please!” (below) which is all about my frustration over having my name constantly mispronounced by people–especially teachers.
 I’m sure some of you know what I mean, right?
 Why do our parents do that to us?

-I live in the very cool town of Middlebury, Vermont, in a cozy house on a beautiful, cow-cluttered (and smelly…from the cows) hillside, with my remarkable wife and my two amazing kids, and Fudge.
-Actually my kids are all grown up—one daughter and one son—both are inspirations to me.
-They don’t live at home.
+I live in the very cool town of Middlebury, Vermont, in a cozy house on a beautiful, cow-cluttered (and smelly…from the cows) hillside, with my remarkable wife.
+My kids are all grown up and married—one daughter and one son—and both are inspirations to me.
+They don’t live at home, obviously.
 That’s a good thing for everyone, although it’s lonelier with them gone.
+I even have three super-amazing grandsons and an even more amazing granddaughter.
+They super-awesome!

 I love Vermont.
 Life is just a little slower here, and that makes it easier to get to my writing.
 It also makes it easier to escape from my writing, too!
 If I want to go hiking, or biking, or skiing, I can just slide right out my back door.

 Oops.
-I guess I answered that above, but here’s a little more… You bet I do have kids, and they are the awesomest kids in the solar system.
+I guess I answered that above, but here’s a little more… My kids are the awesomest kids in the solar system.
 Except, I guess they’re not officially kids anymore.
-My daughter is a first grade teacher in California, and my son works in Boston for an advertising agency.
+My daughter is helping to make better schools from her office in Maine, and my son works in Boston, Mass for a cool company.
 I’m super-duper proud of both of them.
-They both continue to advise me on my work.
+They both continue to advise me on my work…sometimes, when they have time.

 Of course, I still teach.
 Some of you know that, because I’ve come to your school.
 I love to travel around to schools all over the world, doing workshops and assemblies.
 So now, I’m more of a traveling teacher, sharing my love for poems, and helping kids find their writer’s voices in poetry.
 Checkout my “School Visits” page if you’d like more information about that.